Ahmed-Mostafa-Ghanayem/Grapes-And-Berries/README.md

 ToDo:

-1 handle no connection and timeout exceptions
+1 handle no connection and timeout exceptions (done)

-2 on single item clicked action on RecyclerView
+2 on single item clicked action on RecyclerView (done)

-3 splash screen
+3 splash screen (next)